GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 ### How do I deploy other files with my application to App Engine?

-When configuring an `app.yaml` based projects, the `extraFilesDirectories` configuration options lets you configure locations on your local drive that can be deployed with your application.
+When configuring an `app.yaml` based project, the `extraFilesDirectories` configuration options lets you configure locations on your local drive of files that will be deployed with your application.

 ```xml
 <plugin>